kestrelm/Creature_WebGL/README.md

 ![Alt text](https://github.com/kestrelm/Creature_WebGL/blob/master/babylonjs.png)
 Live Babylon JS Demo is **[here](http://creature.kestrelmoon.com/WebDemo/Babylon-Demo.html)**.

+## FAQ

+### My character mesh in BabylonJS flickers/disappears
+This is a BabylyJS renderer issue and has to do with the bounding box of the character.
+You can try setting **mesh.alwaysSelectAsActiveMesh = true**.
+Or refresh the mesh data and bounding box each frame.
+Please read the thread [here](https://github.com/kestrelm/Creature_WebGL/issues/10)

 ## Live Raptor Mark Demo

 **Raptor Mark** is a demonstration of what the **Creature WebGL** plugin is capable of.